About the Southland Symphony Orchestra & Chorus:

 " Our purpose is to enrich our community by engaging audiences and inspiring a love of music through exciting live symphony performances, innovative programming, and educational outreach." ...
 Dr. Sylvia Lee Mann

-Originally from Los Angeles, Dr. Mann resided in Louisiana from 1987 - 2002, where she served as the principal violist of the Shreveport Symphony Orchestra, the Baroque Artists of Shreveport and violist of the Premier String Quartet, and was the Director of the Ark-La-Tex Youth Symphony Orchestra program.
+Originally from Los Angeles, Dr. Mann resided in Louisiana from 1987 - 2002, where she served as the principal violist of the Shreveport Symphony, the Baroque Artists of Shreveport and violist of the Premier String Quartet, and was the Director of the Ark-La-Tex Youth Symphony Orchestra program.
 She also enjoyed performing with the popular all-woman rock band, “Lip Service” and was the recipient of the Shreveport LA Regional Arts Council’s prestigious Music Fellowship Award.

 To see her in action - here is a link to a brief video with some pics and media clips! https://vimeo.com/734507588

-More information about Dr. Mann, her performances, appearances and original compositions can be found at http://sylvialeemann.com.
+More information about Dr. Mann, her performances, appearances and original compositions can be found at https://sylvialeemann.com

 Attending Concerts - CURRENT Covid Protocols (subject to change depending upon CDC/Government guidelines).